-Editor’s Note: The National Society of Professional Surveyors (NSPS) will be holding its annual election of officers in December of 2018.
+Editor’s Note: Time to vote!
+The election window closes at the end of December 2018.
+Please note the two candidate statements (for the NSPS office of VP), re-posted today on xyHt.com.
+The National Society of Professional Surveyors (NSPS) will be holding its annual election of officers in December of 2018.
 NSPS members will be notified by the NSPS prior to the election with details on how to vote and deadlines. xyHt annually extends an invitation for any and all candidates to submit candidate statements for publication.
 Here is the candidate statement from Timothy Burch, PLS, who has put his hat in the ring for the office of NSPS Vice President.
 VPs often progress to President-elect and then President of the NSPS.
 Learn about your NSPS candidates and be prepared for December’s vote.

 NSPS has been a great champion of the profession for a long time, but the time has come for the association to begin evolving into an organization built for the 21st Century.
 We are coming to a crossroads in our existence, as the rich tradition of surveying is intersecting with technology and a very different workforce.
 To survive as an active and vibrant professional society, we must meet these challenges head-on and begin to adapt our historic profession to align with rapidly-changing world we find ourselves today.